m3enzo/Advanced-Tab-Groups/README.md

 ![Advanced Tab Groups](https://github.com/user-attachments/assets/9541500c-4c91-4bf0-97b2-f8a519a0144f)

-## ⚠️
+## ⚠️Warnings & Notes
-* If you are on windows and not on twilight (Firefox 135) then you will have to double click the folders due to a non css bug.

-* IF you are not on twilight PLEASE do not try and add a pin tab to a folder! 🙏
+* This is not reccomended by the creator of [Zen Browser](https://github.com/zen-browser/desktop) only use this if you have an understandying of CSS or are ok with the following things:

+  * Tab groups may be deleted in other workspcaes besides your default when you close the browser, causing them to be unredeamable
+  * Nested tab groups are not possible with pure CSS
+  * saving a tab group may break the group and make it unredeamable (please activate the config to avoid saving issues.)

 * Any issues you encounter please create a ticket on the GitHub page and I will do what I can to help you quickly.
 ---